mitmath/computational-thinking/website/index.md

-## 18.S191
+# Introduction to Computational Thinking

-# Introduction to computational thinking
+Welcome to the new **18.S191** course!

-\blurb{This is an introductory course on Computational Thinking, using the modern [Julia programming language](http://www.julialang.org), to approach real-world problems in the following areas via data analysis and computational and mathematical modeling.
-In this class you will learn applications, computer science, software, algorithms, and mathematics as an integrated whole.}
+\blurb{This is an introductory course on Computational Thinking.
+We use the [Julia programming language](http://www.julialang.org) to approach real-world problems in varied areas applying data analysis and computational and mathematical modeling.
+In this class you will learn computer science, software, algorithms, applications, and mathematics as an integrated whole.}

 Topics include: